Diksha942/Indian-Sign-Language-Detection/README.md

 ### **Sign Language Detction**

 *STEP 1* : When you run the code, you'll see a white box on the screen.
-Adjust the upper and lower HSV values using trackbars to ge mask of ur hand and place ur hand inside the white rectangle.
-Make sure your hand makes a sign of 5 while placing it in the box.
+Adjust the upper and lower HSV values using trackbars to get mask of your hand and then place your hand inside the white rectangle.
+Make sure your hand **makes a sign of 5 while placing it in the box.**

 ![](Images/2.start.png)